looopka/etna/docs/source/internal_datasets.rst

 The first time, it will take some time to download and save the dataset locally, the next times the data will be read from a file.
 In the example above, we load ``tourism`` dataset with monthly frequency.
 We also use ``parts="full"``, which means that we load the full dataset (each dataset has predefined parts to load).
+For more details you can check :py:func:`etna.datasets.load_dataset` API reference.

 List of internal datasets
 -------------------------